aerogear/aerogear-digger/openshift/README.md

 Steps
 -----

-1. Unless you have built OpenShift locally, be sure  to grab the [latest oc command](https://github.com/openshift/origin/releases/latest)
+1. Unless you have built OpenShift locally, be sure  to grab the [oc command, v1.3+](https://github.com/openshift/origin/releases/tag/v1.3.1)

 1. Stand up an openshift cluster from origin master, installing the standard imagestreams to the openshift namespace: